Community Safety Partnership (CSP)

 - partnership with the community and grass roots organisations is fundamental.

 The plan is formulated around activity to:

-- Protect and educate young people
+- Safeguarding and educating young people

 - Working with communities and neighbourhoods to reduce violence

 - Supporting victims of violence and vulnerability